fangohr/oommf/README.md

 ## Clone and build

-If you want to build a clean OOMMF (without externally made extensions), clone the repository:
+If you want to build OOMMF from source, clone the repository:

     git clone https://github.com/fangohr/oommf.git